kode30/SEBC/installation/labs/1_preinstall.md

 Remove test database and access to it?
 [Y/n] n

+#### e.
+Refresh privileges in memory
+Reloading the privilege tables will ensure that all changes made so far will take effect immediately.

+Reload privilege tables now?
+[Y/n] y

+#### f.
+Refreshes the mysqld service

+$ sudo service mysqld restart
+Stopping mysqld:                                           [  OK  ]
+No such file or directory
+Starting mysqld:                                           [  OK  ]

 ###  <center> Download and copy the JDBC connector to all nodes.

 $ wget https://dev.mysql.com/get/Downloads/Connector-J/mysql-connector-java-5.1.44.zip -O m